hsoekiswo/information-api/README.md

 # Ragnarok Monsters

 ## Goals
 This information API is a database to help Ragnarok player find monsters for leveling or get items.
 Main feature of this API is the recommendations for items drop and leveling monster guide.
-The database is fetched from divine-pride.net API.
+The monster information is fetched from divine-pride.net API.

 ## Concept
 This API is able to retrieve ragnarok online monsters data provided by divine-pride.net.<br>